 This book RADICALLY changed the way I see my stuff.
 I first read this book over 3 years ago and it still impacts what I bring in my house.
 The author of the book is a real minimalist like someone is a real vegan.
 Even though her personal lifestyle may seem kind of extreme for people who aren’t minimalist, there is a lot a non-minimalist can learn.
 She’s not trying to convert anyone.
 She just wants to help people see “stuff” as “stuff” and helps you go room by room and get rid of junk.

 Good Time To Read: Anytime of year since the year in the book is only 12 weeks that starts whenever you start.

 I’m a goal setting junkie and this book literally blew my socks off.
 I love the entire concept of living your life 12 weeks at a time instead of 1 year at time.
 The book helps you hyper focus your goals into 12 week increments so you get way more done in way less time.
 The best part?
 Every 12 weeks you start over likes it’s January 1.
-I’ve been applying this to my real life for about a week now and it’s been a game changer for this super distractible mom and business owner.
+I’ve been applying this to my real life for two 12 week years now and it’s been a game changer for this super distractible mom and business owner.

 Good Time To Read: January-February

 This is one of my newest favorite books about decluttering because it goes beyond just decluttering your home and stuff.
 It dives into how to declutter your mind and soul.
 The author of this book isn’t a minimalist, she’s a regular mom who had a shopping addiction that filled her life with too much.
 She breaks down how to get rid of the stuff in your life that’s weighing you down.